a look at the intersection of halacha, hashkafa, and societal values

 I was fortunate to study for one year at Drisha with Devorah Zlochower, R' Moshe Kahn, Tammy Jacobowitz, and Wendy Amsallem.
 I've been a rebbetzin for 14 years and have taught all ages at The Hampton Synagogue and Great Neck Synagogue.
 As the rebbetzin of The Hampton Synagogue, I was in the first cohort of community rebbetzins certified as Kallah Teachers, jointly run by Nishmat, the OU, and the RCA in early 2018.
 I attend the annual RCA Rebbetzins Yarchei Kallah run jointly with Yeshiva University's Center for the Jewish Future.

-I'm currently a student in the therapy track at Widener University's Human Sexuality program, pursuing an MEd in Human Sexuality.
-I recently completed my MSW and am in my first year of Ph.D. studies at Yeshiva University's Wurzweiler School of Social Work.
-I completed my generalist placement as a social worker in a rural middle school and high school and my advanced placement at JQY, where I've stayed on for a sexology practicum.
-I have completed Level 3 Training in Gottman Method Couples Therapy.
+I have just graduated from the therapy track at Widener University's Human Sexuality program, with a Master of Education in Human Sexuality.
+I am a Licensed Master Social Worker (LMSW) and am in my first year of Ph.D. studies at Yeshiva University's Wurzweiler School of Social Work.
+I completed my generalist placement as a social worker in a rural middle school and high school and my advanced placement at JQY, where I stayed on for a sexology practicum.
+I have completed Level-3 Training in Gottman Method Couples Therapy.

-I am a member of the Triota (Iota Iota Iota) National Honor Society for Gender and Women's Studies and am both a member and vice-president of Gamma Eta Rho, the honor society for Human Sexuality Studies.
-I received a HRSA grant from DHHS to train in trauma-informed care for adolescents and am in my second year as a Dressler Fellow at UJA-Federation.
-In April I presented about Experiences of Trauma & Trauma-Informed Care at the Widener 2021 Graduate Student Research Symposium.
+I am a member of the Triota (Iota Iota Iota) National Honor Society for Gender and Women's Studies and am both a member and past vice-president of Gamma Eta Rho, the honor society for Human Sexuality Studies.
+I received a HRSA grant from DHHS to train in trauma-informed care for adolescents and completed two years as a Dressler Fellow at UJA-Federation.
+In April 2021 I presented about Experiences of Trauma & Trauma-Informed Care at the Widener 2021 Graduate Student Research Symposium.

 My passion is working with the Jewish community, anywhere that Judaism and sexuality intersect.
 Bringing together my background of halachic knowledge with specialized training in the field of sexuality will allow me to best educate and serve my clients.